Choosing a Longboard Deck

 This modern shape has become very popular in recent years.
 These decks have cut outs around the wheels for added clearance between the wheels and deck when turning.
 They are versatile and can be used for cruising, free style, carving and downhill.

 These shapes can come in a variety of different profiles but all of them are miniature.
 Because they are shorter decks they naturally have a smaller wheel base.
-This is great for turn but can become very unstable at high speeds.
+This is great for turning but can become very unstable at high speeds.
 These decks are mainly used for cruising and light carving.

 The most important characteristic about a dancer's shape is it's length.
 These decks are traditionally longer than most other shapes, allow for more room for dance moves.
 Most dancers come with dual kick-tails which allow for some free style type flip tricks and shove-its.